 c) A complete game consists of four (4) complete innings.

-Playing rules shall be ASA except as herein stated.
+Playing rules shall be USA Softball except as herein stated.
 Local rules will supersede any State or National rules.

 a) Protests and Disputes: During a game, if a situation warrants grounds for protest, notice of protest must be

 made to the official at the time of the infraction.
 Protest on judgment calls will not be accepted.

 If a team desires to file a protest or dispute, a $25 Protest and Dispute fee is required.
 The written protest/

 dispute along with the fee, must be submitted to the City of Duluth, Parks and Recreation, 411 West First

 Street, Ground Floor, Duluth, Minnesota 55802.
 The discretion of the league director determines the

 outcome of a protest or dispute.
 If the protest is disallowed, the $25 fee will be placed in the Special